Developer(s) – Nintendo R&D1

 Aside from the gameplay being an improvement, there is also a slight positive deviation from the regular story of Mario having to travel a land to save a princess in the form of something quite different.
 In this title, Mario must retake his castle, which has been stolen by a new villain named Wario.
 To do this, he must travel the land in order to find the 6 golden coins needed to regain access to the castle, and thereby entering to defeat Wario.

 Originality – 7.5/10

-In summation, 6 Golden Coins is a thoroughly enjoyable Mario game, and I would recommend it to anyone else that may not have played it yet, or have been sat on the fence about trying it out.
+In summation, Super Mario Land 2: 6 Golden Coins is a thoroughly enjoyable Mario game, and I would recommend it to anyone else that may not have played it yet, or have been sitting on the fence about trying it out.
 It may be a considerably aged game, especially compared to the many Mario games that have come out on other handhelds since, but it plays out just as well; if not better.